PennyLaneAI/plugin-test-matrix/README.md

   - **Latest/latest failing**: Updates must be made to the plugin to ensure GitHub master passes.

+  - **Latest/stable failing**: The requirement of PennyLane in the plugin will have to be increased.

   - **Latest/latest passing**: Nothing to be done!
 The plugin is ready to be released with the upcoming PennyLane release.